-20 Aug Interview: Damon Banks Discusses the World of Travel Journalism
+20 Aug In The News: Explore the World of Travel Journalism with NATJA

 Original Interview with NATJA: With a dynamic fifteen-year history of working alongside a diverse collection of travel editorial and media clients, Damon Banks is an award-winning writer providing writing and editing services to international publications; while also serving as an ambassador and influencer to worldwide travel and lifestyle brands.
 He is also editor-in-chief at LuxeGetaways Magazine, where he works with a team of writers to provide content to the website and biannual issues of the magazine.